2024 Varzaqan helicopter crash: Investigation

 The Islamic Republic of Iran Armed Forces assumed responsibility for investigating the cause of the crash.
 Turkish Transport Minister Abdulkadir Uraloğlu, whose country includes Iran in its area of responsibility for emergency response, said they had not found a signal from the helicopter upon hearing news of its crash, which suggested that the aircraft either did not have its transponder turned on or did not have such a system.
 A preliminary report released by the Iranian military on 23 May found that the helicopter had "caught fire after hitting an elevated area".
 It also said it had not found evidence of foul play.

 Cause

-On 1 September, the Supreme Board of the General Staff of the Armed Forces of the Islamic Republic of Iran concluded in its final report that the accident was primarily the result of poor challenging atmospheric and climatic weather conditions, including thick fog.
+On 1 September, the Supreme Board of the General Staff of the Armed Forces of the Islamic Republic of Iran concluded in its final report that the accident was primarily the result of poor atmospheric weather conditions, including thick fog.